 The City of Kennesaw is partnering with local faith-based and civic organizations in a Christmas outreach initiative called HOPE City Project.
-The project will collect clothing items, toys and small electronics and provide them to people in the need in our community.
+The project seeks to collect clothing items, toys and small electronics and provide them to people in the need in our community.

 For the next three weeks, new and gently worn clothes, shoes, purses, toys and small electronics can be dropped off at various locations around the city.
 On Saturday, December 22, community members of all ages who are having difficulty making ends meet are invited to the Martha J. Moore Center, 6697 Keene St., to select five free items.
 The goal is to be able to serve more than 1,000 people with 15,000 pieces of merchandise valued at more than $75,000 in the biggest one-day give back in the city’s history.